 Notes

 - Want to make this Easy Spanakopita recipe even easier?
 Just layer half of the phyllo dough into an oiled 9" x 13" pan, oiling each layer as you go.
 Add all of the spinach mixture and distribute it evenly.
 Add the remaining phyllo sheets, oiling all the layers.
 Cut into squares or triangles and bake until golden.
-See my Baklava recipe as an example.
+See my Baklawa recipe as an example.

 - I also would recommend trying the following ingredients: lemon zest or juice, black olives, mushrooms, crushed red pepper flakes, kale, and leeks.

 - To bake uncooked and frozen Spanakopita, line a cookie sheet with parchment paper or silicone baking mats.
 Distribute the spanakopitas evenly on the tray.
-Bush with olive oil and bake at 375-degrees F for approximately 30 minutes.
+Bush with olive oil and bake at 375 degrees F for approximately 30 minutes.

 - If reheating frozen and cooked Spanakopitas, bake in a 350-degree F oven for 15 minutes.